publicmays/Reactjs/docs/reactCheatSheet2020/rulesOfHooks.md

   // this is the only validly executed hook in this component const [user, setUser] = React.useState(null);

-  if (!user) {
+  // Rule 1 violated!
+Hooks cannot be used within conditionals (or loops if (!user) {
     React.useEffect(() => {
       setUser({ isAuth: false });